-Refreshments will be pre-packed before hand in a covid secure area.
+Refreshments may be pre-packed before hand in a covid secure area.

-You are required to wear a mask, you can remove the mask once seated.
-We will ask any user leave the cinema without a refund if users refusal to wear a mask.
+You are required to wear a mask, you can remove your mask to eat and drink only.
+We will ask any user leave the cinema without a refund if users refuse to wear a mask.

 A maximum of six people from two households can attend.

 The current maximum number of persons allowed on the cinema is 40.
 This will be reviewed on a monthly basis when additional guidance is provided by the government.